hoangsonww/Mongo-Redis-RabbitMQ-ELK-Stack/README.md

     [x] Received 'This is a test message!'
     ```

-8. Visit [http://localhost:5000/](http://localhost:5000/) to test the connection.
-Also test the routes by visiting the following URLs: [http://localhost:5000/api/test/route1](http://localhost:5000/api/test/route1) and [http://localhost:5000/api/test/route2](http://localhost:5000/api/test/route2).
+8. Visit [http://localhost:5000/](http://localhost:5000/) to test the connections.
+   - Also test the API routes by visiting the following URLs: [http://localhost:5000/api/test/route1](http://localhost:5000/api/test/route1) and [http://localhost:5000/api/test/route2](http://localhost:5000/api/test/route2).

 9. (Optional) Test the Round-Robin Load Balancing Algorithm:
     ```bash